google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

     );

-In addition to loading the correct image, the browser will also scale it accordingly.
-In other words, the browser assumes that 2x images are twice as large as 1x images, and so will scale the 2x image down by a factor of 2, so that the image appears to be the same size on the page.
+In addition to loading the correct image, the browser also scales it accordingly.
+In other words, the browser assumes that 2x images are twice as large as 1x images, and so scales the 2x image down by a factor of 2, so that the image appears to be the same size on the page.

 Support for `image-set()` is still new and is only supported in Chrome and Safari with the `-webkit` vendor prefix.
-Care must also be taken to include a fallback image for when `image-set()` is not supported, for example:
+Take care to include a fallback image for when `image-set()` is not supported; for example:

 <pre class="prettyprint">
 {% includecode content_path="web/fundamentals/design-and-ui/media/_code/image-set.html" region_tag="imageset" adjust_indentation="auto" %}
 </pre>

-The above will load the appropriate asset in browsers that support image-set, and fall back to the 1x asset otherwise.
-The obvious caveat is that while `image-set()` browser support is low, most browsers will get the 1x asset.
+The above loads the appropriate asset in browsers that support image-set; otherwise it falls back to the 1x asset.
+The obvious caveat is that while `image-set()` browser support is low, most browsers get the 1x asset.

 ### Use media queries to provide high res images or art direction

 Media queries can create rules based on the
 [device pixel ratio](http://www.html5rocks.com/en/mobile/high-dpi/#toc-bg),
-making it possible to specify different images for 2x vs 1x displays.
+making it possible to specify different images for 2x versus 1x displays.

     @media (min-resolution: 2dppx),